 - Slight amount of trans fat (don’t panic).
 The trans fat naturally present in milk are healthy called ruminant fat.
 Conjugated linoleic acid (CLA) is one such ruminant fat which may have multiple health benefits.

 Are you the one who avoids milk fat and consume double-toned or skimmed milk?
 I can’t blame you.
 Since childhood, we have been heard that saturated fat in milk will make us fat, increase cholesterol levels, develop the risk of heart diseases, etc . right?

 But you will be surprised to know that there is no solid evidence that saturated fat increases the risk of heart disease or make you fat.

-Many pieces of evidence say that saturated fat increases the LDL and also HDL cholesterol.
+Many pieces of evidence say that saturated fat increases LDL and also HDL cholesterol.
 Now don’t think all LDL cholesterol is bad and dangerous.
 Only very small, the dense particle of LDL have the most damaging effects on the heart and arteries.
 Saturated fat change the small, dense LDL to large harmless LDL (19,20)

-Whole milk gives you satiety therefore somehow prevent you to consume extra calories.
+Whole milk gives you satiety therefore somehow preventing you to consume extra calories.
 It also ensures the supply of all fat-soluble vitamins – vitamin A, D, E, K, and omega -3- fatty acids.
 (21,22, 23, 24)